An excerpt from www.HouseOfNames.com archives copyright © 2000 - 2014

 Spelling variations of this family name include: Grady, Brady, O'Grady, O'Brady, Braidy, Graidy, Bradie, Braidie, Braydy, Braydie, Gradie, Graidie, Graydy, Graydie, Gradaigh, Grada, Bradigan, O'Bradigan and many more.

-First found in Galway, and County Clare where they held a family seat from ancient times.
+First found in Galway (Irish: Gaillimh) part of the province of Connacht, located on the west coast of the Island, and County Clare where they held a family seat from ancient times.
 They were descended from Olioll Olum, King of Munster who reigned about 130 A.D. and descended through a line of Chiefs and Kings to John O'Grady, alias O'Brady, who died in 1332 in the Clann territories of Fassaghmore in the county of Clare.
 His son, Sir Denis O'Grady alias O'Brady of Fassaghmore was knighted by King Henry VI of England.
 This great confusion of names continued into the 14th and 15th century and to make matters even more confusing the line frequently reverted from one spelling to the other.
 The Clann seat became established at Kilballyowen in County Limerick, and the present Chief of the Gradys (or Bradys) is one of the few Chiefs recognized in Ireland.
 He is Lieutenant Colonel Gerald Vogors de Courcy O'Grady.
 They were settled in Glenstal Abbey.
 Many of the name were also found in Cavan.

 This web page shows only a small excerpt of our Grady research.
 Another 187 words(13 lines of text) are included under the topic Early Grady History in all our PDF Extended History products.